arfogg/AKR_periodicities/README.md

 ## To Do:

 General
-- [ ] check Caitriona acknowledgement statement
-- [ ] add in James / Simon acknowledgement statement
+- [ ] add in James acknowledgement statement
 - [ ] create requirements.txt
 - [ ] record required packages above